farsider350/AustraliaCash-Core/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
+* Discuss on the [AustraliaCashTalk](https://australiacashtalk.org/) forums, in the [Development & Technical Discussion board](https://australiacashtalk.org/index.php?board=6.0).
+* Discuss project-specific development on #australiacash-core-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=australiacash-core-dev).

-* Discuss general Australiacash development on #australiacash on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=australiacash).
+* Discuss general AustraliaCash development on #australiacash-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=australiacash-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)